 Google maintains a safe browsing blocklist with a list of malicious websites by default.
 The list is updated every 30 minutes, but some threats can still slip in.

 Safe browsing shares standard URLs in real-time with Google’s Safe Browsing to recognize if the site raises any red flags.

 The feature is recommended for all those concerned about their Google Chrome account getting attacked by malicious websites and downloads.

 Will turning off the explicit content enables safe browsing on Google Chrome?

 No, when you filter the explicit content, the browser will prevent the explicit content from appearing.
 But this does not enable safe browsing.

 Why am I not able to turn off the safe browsing?

-If you use a safe network and chrome is managed by your organization at schools or workplaces, you may not be able to disable safe browsing if the rule is set.
+If you use a safe network and your organization manages Chrome at schools or workplaces, you may be unable to disable safe browsing if the rule is set.

 Is Safe Browsing turned on by default in Chrome for Andriod?

 The safe browsing is turned on by default only for new installations.
-However, you need to switch to Enhanced Protection from Standard Protection to make the best use.
+However, you must switch to Enhanced Protection from Standard Protection to make the best use.